Team Pennine: Calder Country

 The Calder Country brand was introduced in November 2021 – representing an £800,000 investment in the area.
 The brand encompasses five local bus services (530, 546, 561, 562 & 577), which operate in and around Calderdale, with destinations including Barkisland, Boulderclough, Fountainhead, Halifax, Norland and Soyland.
 Services are operated by a fleet of Mellor Strata minibuses, branded in a two-tone pink livery.
 Features include free WiFi and audio-visual next stop announcements.

 Denby Darts

 The Denby Darts brand encompasses three bus services (D1, D2 & D3), which operate between Denby Dale and Huddersfield via Skelmanthorpe (D1) or Shepley (D2 & D3).
 The D1 service was introduced in July 2021, and operates half-hourly, with an hourly service during the evening and on Sunday.
 Services D2 and D3 were introduced in May 2022, and operate at a two-hourly frequency (Monday–Saturday), with a combined hourly frequency on shared sections of route.
-Services are operated by a fleet of Alexander Dennis Enviro 200 single-deck vehicles, branded in a two-tone pink livery.
+Services are operated by a fleet of Alexander Dennis Enviro200 single-deck vehicles, branded in a two-tone pink livery.
 Features include free WiFi, USB charging and audio-visual next stop announcements.